ipsha-sinha-01/study/ITM-ConsignmentAppFlow.md

 			  ]
 		}

-10. Shipments with associated Order Ids is saved in Azure Table Storage _"Shipments"_.
+11. Shipment with associated Order Ids is saved in Azure Table Storage _"Shipments"_.

-11. A new message is published to Service bus queue  _"q-ready-for-consignment"_ with list of orders whose status is READY FOR CONSIGNMENT.
+12. A new message is published to Service bus queue  _"q-ready-for-consignment"_ with list of orders whose status is READY FOR CONSIGNMENT.

 <br/><br/>
-### "la-create-consignment"
+### _"la-create-consignment"_
 <br/>